mohdsaqibhbi/ScratchML/README.md

 This repository contains implementation of the Machine Learning algorithms from scratch.
 The implementation is done in the jupyter-notebook.
 I tried to make the code as simple as possible for better understanding.
 This is for learning purpose, for a better understanding of the ML algorithms.
 ![ScratchML](https://github.com/mohdsaqibhbi/ScratchML/blob/master/readme.png)

-# List of ML Alog implemeneted
+# List of ML Algos implemeneted

 - [**Linear Regression**](LinearRegression.ipynb)